blackadi/GraphAPI_addKey_API_SP/README.md

   To compute the assertion, you can use one of the many JWT libraries in the language of your choice - [MSAL supports this using .WithCertificate()](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-client-assertions).
 The information is carried by the token in its Header, Claims, and Signature.

-  For this demo [this modified sample C# code](https://docs.microsoft.com/en-us/graph/application-rollkey-prooftoken) will be used to generate this.
+  For this demo [the below modified sample C# code](https://docs.microsoft.com/en-us/graph/application-rollkey-prooftoken) will be used to generate it.

 > **:information_source: You can `clone` the sample code or `Copy/Past` the code below.**